CLERK'S FREQUENTLY ASKED QUESTIONS

 for an Election Affidavit, which must be notarized and submitted with your payment.
 If you pay your fine without formally making this election, you may not elect driver improvement school later.
 The election must be made at the same time you pay your ticket.
 This election does not extend the time to pay your citation.

 Whether you attend a driver improvement school in Leon County or in another County, you must present proof of completion of the driver improvement school to the Leon County Clerk's Office within 60 calendar days of the date you elect to attend school.
-You may mail your certificate to Clerk of Court, Traffic Division, PO Box 1529, Tallahassee FL 32302, or to Clerk of Court, Criminal Customer Assistance, PO Box 726, Tallahassee Florida, 32302, fax to (850) 577-8016 or drop your certificate in our 24 hour drop box located behind the Leon County Courthouse on Calhoun Street.
+You may mail your certificate to Leon County Clerk & Comptroller, ATTN: Traffic, 301 S. Monroe Street, #100, Tallahassee FL 32301, or fax to (850) 577-8016, or bring your certificate to either of our two locations: The County Courthouse (address above) is open Monday through Friday from 8 a.m. to 5 p.m.; the Northeast Branch office is open Monday through Friday from 8 a.m. to 5 p.m. and on Saturday as well from 9 a.m. to 1 p.m.
+You may also use our 24-hour drop box located behind the Leon County Courthouse on Calhoun Street.
+If you use the drop box, be sure to date stamp your certificate.

 What happens if I do not attend the driver improvement school I elected?